PISGAH PROJECT 2026

 Pisgah National Forest is home to one of the greatest concentrations of temperate forest biodiversity on Earth.
 Here, northern and southern species overlap, high-elevation spruce-fir forests meet rich cove hardwoods, and countless microclimates create room for life to flourish.
 Rare salamanders, migrating warblers, wildflowers, fungi, and ancient trees all find a niche here.
 This abundance is more than scientific wonder; it is a living lesson in coexistence, interdependence, and shared belonging.
 The forest thrives not through dominance and competition, but through diversity, relationship, connection, and collaboration!

-detail of Ancient Lands Under Big Sky | 40” x 60” | acrylic on wood | available through studio studio
+detail of Ancient Lands Under Big Sky | 40” x 60” | acrylic on wood | available through studio

-Paper Birch in Ancient Mountains | 32” x 32” | acrylic on wood | available at Joan Awake Gallery
+detail of Paper Birch in Ancient Mountains | 32” x 32” | acrylic on wood | available through Gallery COR

-Resplendent Meadow of the Blue Ridge | 36” x 36” | acrylic on wood | available at Joan Awake Gallery
+detail of Resplendent Meadow of the Blue Ridge | 36” x 36” | acrylic on wood

-Scarlet Bee Balm Super Bloom | 48” x 40 | acrylic on wood | available at Spoonbill Gallery
+detail of Scarlet Bee Balm Super Bloom | 48” x 40 | acrylic on wood | available at Spoonbill Gallery

-The Luminous Monolith of Pisgah | 26x32 | acrylic on wood panel | available through studio
+detail of The Luminous Monolith of Pisgah | 26x32 | acrylic on wood panel | available through studio

-Lichen Luminescence and Tulip Beauties | 36x72 | acrylic on canvas | available at Joan Awake Gallery
+detail of Lichen Luminescence and Tulip Beauties | 36x72 | acrylic on canvas | SOLD

 C - Cherokee Land